metio/terraform-provider-k8s/docs/data-sources/org_eclipse_che_che_cluster_v2_manifest.md

 Optional:

 - `containers` (Attributes List) List of containers belonging to the pod. (see [below for nested schema](#nestedatt--spec--components--plugin_registry--deployment--containers))
+- `node_selector` (Map of String) The node selector limits the nodes that can run the pod.
 - `security_context` (Attributes) Security options the pod should run with. (see [below for nested schema](#nestedatt--spec--components--plugin_registry--deployment--security_context))
+- `tolerations` (Attributes List) The pod tolerations of the component pod limit where the pod can run. (see [below for nested schema](#nestedatt--spec--components--plugin_registry--deployment--tolerations))

 <a id="nestedatt--spec--components--plugin_registry--deployment--containers"></a>
 ### Nested Schema for `spec.components.plugin_registry.deployment.containers`